matthew-st/matthew-st/README.md

 ### Hi there 👋

 I'm Matthew and
-- 🔭 I’m currently working on [a multiplayer version of Tic Tac Toe](https://github.com/tictactoe-icu/)
+- 🔭 I’m currently working on whatever I want to work on lmao
 - 📫 How to reach me: Matthew.#1403 on Discord or email me@matthw.dev
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: owns chickens, you could probably tell though.